 Relationships and emotional intelligence will still be the drivers that collaborate and coordinate the forward momentum of buying teams and influencers making complicated decisions.
 As more products and services across business silos, more players enter the game.
 That’s more personalities, more specialists, more stakeholders – and they all have different experiences, points of view, objectives, and filters through which they entertain a decision or a purchase.

 Exceptional sellers excel at being perceptive and reading subtle and even subconscious actions of buyers and reacting immediately.
 Reading emotions and body language to understand group dynamics, authority, leadership, and veiled clues – these emotional intelligence skills allow sellers to be agile and adapt to real-time shifts.

 In high-stakes purchases, buyers’ careers or reputations may be on the line.
 That level of risk makes people hesitant, uneasy, and cautious.
 Selling to buyers still depends deeply upon empathy and trust – two complex emotions that machines have not yet mastered – along with language and emotions.

 Sellers that help coordinate and guide buyers through their process and make them feel informed, secure, confident, and comfortable, will advance sales and earn opportunities.

 It’s more likely that Artificial Intelligence will enhance and help improve the lives of highly skilled sales pros rather than replace them.
 AI will supplement or assist in repetitive tasks such as scheduling, administrative notes, and leverage data to make more informed moves based on buyer behavior or predictions.

 That Forrester statistic is alarming.
-Could 20 percent of the B2B Sales workforce be replaced in just a few short years?
+Could a greater percentage of the B2B Sales workforce be replaced in just a few short years?

 Are you at risk?